jan-bogaerts/mark/src/generated/mdc_double_compress.md

 - UI made with React and Ant Design (antd)
 # MarkdownCode > components > main window
 The main window is the first window shown when the app starts.
 It has a toolbar at the top and the rest of the space is the body.
-# MarkdownCode > components > toolbar
-The app has a toolbar like mS Access, Excel, Word, or Draw, with a single menu and toolbar.
-It has multiple tabs at the top, including Home, Format, and Preferences.
-Each component on the toolbar has a tooltip for a brief description.
-# MarkdownCode > components > toolbar > home > file section
-The file-section component manages project and file actions.
-Actions include creating a new project, opening an existing project, saving the current project, saving the current project to a new location, and toggling the auto-save state.
-Error handlers are included to display any errors.
 # MarkdownCode > components > toolbar > home > edit section
 The edit-section component handles clipboard and selected data actions.
 It supports cut, copy, paste, delete, select all, and clear selection.
 These actions are enabled based on the presence of selected data or text in the clipboard.
 # MarkdownCode > components > toolbar > home > undo section